-I truly appreciate the many individuals that follow me.
-Some have been with me for five years.
-Others have became friends and loyal followers leaving words of wisdom for me in the comments section of my hubs.
+I truly appreciate each and every individual that follows me.
+Some have been with me for six years.
+Others have became friends and loyal followers leaving words of wisdom for me in the comment section.

-My followers have gifted me with the following:
+My followers have gifted me in the following ways:

 I have to say that I have grown as a writer and a person through the example of my fellow writers.

-upporting your followers is a win-win situation.
-You give, and you get in return.
+Supporting your followers is a win-win situation.
+You give, and you get, in return.
 And you get even more than you give.
 The benefits are sometimes life-changing.

 As I read through the comment section of my hub, I found a new strength within me, leading me in a new direction - taking me on a new, fulfilling and peaceful path.
 I thank God for those supportive and caring writers.